a13xp0p0v/a13xp0p0v.github.io/_posts/2020-11-30-slab-quarantine.markdown

 <center><a href="/img/uaf.png"><img src="/img/uaf.png" width="70%"/></a></center>
 <br>

-Note: Heap spraying for out-of-bounds exploitation is a separate technique, which sometimes is called "heap grooming."
+Note: Heap spraying for out-of-bounds exploitation is a separate technique.

 # An idea